 - Experience muscle separation (diastasis recti)

-- Want to improve the contour and tone of their midsection
+- Wish to improve the contour and tone of their midsection

 Types of Abdominoplasty (Tummy Tuck) Procedures Offered in Sydney

-Not all tummy tuck ( Abdominoplasty) plastic surgery is the same.
-Dr Kumar offers a range of abdominoplasty and body contouring options for post-partum women and individuals who have experienced significant weight loss, each tailored to the patient’s specific needs.
+Abdominoplasty procedures vary depending on the patient’s needs.
+Dr Kumar offers a range of abdominoplasty and body contouring options for individuals after pregnancy or significant weight loss.
+Each procedure is tailored to the patient’s anatomy and goals.

 Mini Tummy Tuck